magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ## More automation

-Even if we reached a fairly good results with CLJ and CLJS unit testing approaching the TDD workflow, there are still few things we'd like to improve:
+Even if we reached a fairly good results with CLJ and CLJS unit testing approaching the TDD workflow, there are still a lot of things we'd like to improve:

-1. we'd like to combine the CLJ/CLJS unit testing in a single `boot` command;
+1. we'd like to combine the CLJ/CLJS unit testing in a single `boot` command, which means in a single JVM;
-1. we'd like in turn to combine the combined `boot` command with the `boot dev` command in such a way that we're going to use one JVM only for all the tasks;
+1. in turn, we'd like to combine the combined command with the `boot dev` command, again to use a single JVM;
-1. we'd like to call the `boot` command without passing it such a long option values to be remembered.
+1. we'd like to call the `boot` command with same sane defaults to reduce its length and the options we have to remember.

-Let's start from the first item.
+Let's start from the first one.

 ## TDD task